arzekeil/simplydegree-api/README.md

-# simplydegree-api
+# Simply Degree API
 The api to be used with the simply degree frontend

+## Try Simply Degree
+To Try Simply Degree follow this link: https://simplydegree.web.app/login

+## Try Simply Degree API
-If you want to access the Simply Degree API follow this path: https://simply-degree.herokuapp.com/
+If you want to access the Simply Degree API follow this link: https://simply-degree.herokuapp.com/
 Try a sample query: https://simply-degree.herokuapp.com/courses/CP317

 # How to install and run